Verify a record →

 K-256 (secp256k1)ECDSA signing and verification

-Signature bytes in the $bytes wrapper use standard Base64 alphabet with PKCS#7 padding for encoding.
-Decoders accept both padded and unpadded input for maximum compatibility.
+Signature bytes inside the $bytes wrapper use the standard Base64 alphabet with PKCS #7 padding for encoding.
+Decoders should accept both padded and unpadded input for maximum compatibility.

-Signatures are over CID bytes, not the raw record content.
-Because the CID is a cryptographic hash of the DAG-CBOR-encoded record (with $sig metadata), any modification to the record content, metadata, or repository binding changes the CID and invalidates all signatures.
+Signatures cover CID bytes, not raw record content.
+Because the CID is a cryptographic hash of the DAG-CBOR-encoded record (including $sig metadata), any modification to the record content, metadata, or repository binding changes the CID and invalidates every signature.

 {